FangameEmpire/tinyqv_tacos/docs/info.md

 ## What it does

-TBD, it calcultes trig and geometry.
+TBD, it calculates squares and roots.

 ## Register map